yusoofsh/mangoleh/content/jobs/360/index.md

 ---

 - Currently utilizes Flutter for a diverse array of client and internal projects.
+- Contribute to all phases of the development lifecycle: concept, design, build, deploy, test, release to app stores, and maintenance support.
+- Primarily focused on research & development to provide an idea like what technical stack, which methodologies to use.
 - Worked with a team of four to provide IKEA with an integrated service of delivery and parcel management that primarily focused on live logistic tracking, drivers, and warehouse.
-- Primarily focused on research & development to provide an ideas like what technical stack, which metodo
+- Continuously discover, evaluate, and implement new technologies to maximize development efficiency.
+- Embrace the remote-working culture and flexible work hours.
+Been working remotely for two-ish years!